What is MTH 100S?

 Internet based MTH 100S is a four credit hour course that covers all content from MTH 100 and incorporates important supporting concepts from MTH 098.
 Online course requirements can be completed on a personal computer with reliable high-speed Internet or in one of Jefferson State’s Learning Success Center computer labs.
 Students are not required to purchase a textbook for MTH 100S.
 All aspects of the course are supported by a specifically trained instructor.
 The instructor will be available to meet with students by appointment at the Shelby-Hoover Campus or the Jefferson Campus near Center Point.

 Students will attend a required on-campus orientation meeting during the first full week of classes.
 There are four on-campus tests during the semester and an on-campus final exam at the end of the course.
-The course runs on the same calendar as other 2018 fall courses, beginning August 17 and continuing through the week of final exams, December 10-14.
+The course runs on the same calendar as other 2019 spring courses, beginning Friday, January 4, and continuing through the week of final exams, April 29 – May 3.

 Who can register for MTH 100S?